Why Can't I Pay on Coinbase? Troubleshooting Guide

 Overview of Security Challenges

-The cryptocurrency space is rife with security challenges, ranging from phishing attacks to malware targeting vulnerabilities in
+The cryptocurrency space is rife with security challenges, ranging from phishing attacks to malware targeting vulnerabilities in cryptocurrency infrastructure.
+Understanding these challenges is crucial for making informed decisions about wallet security.

 Cryptocurrency holders face threats such as phishing attempts, where malicious actors try to obtain sensitive information by posing as trustworthy entities.
 Malware attacks, keyloggers, and ransomware are also prevalent, targeting vulnerabilities in both hot and cold wallets.